FabianSchuetze/EconPDEs.jl/README.md

 	end
 	```

-Each model is coded as a system of PDEs, where each PDE corresponds to the no-arbitrage condition for an asset.
+Other models are coded similarly.
 All the models can be found in `src/models`.

 ```julia
 using EconPDEs